DiogoCoelho98/route_manager_app/README.md

 # Route Planner

 ## Description
-Route Planner is a web application that enables users to plan, save, and share hiking and running routes.
+Route Planner is a web application that enables users to plan, save, and share routes.
 Users can create routes by drawing on an interactive map or entering addresses, view route details (distance, elevation, country, etc.), and interact with the community through comments and ratings.

 ## Built With
 <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" alt="HTML5 icon" />